Our Mission Began with “Mothers”

 Dorothy Day: Mother of a Movement

-“It was necessary to embrace poverty and the Works of Mercy, to feed, clothe and shelter people who were in need.”
+“It is necessary to embrace poverty and the Works of Mercy, to feed, clothe and shelter people who were in need.” -Dorothy Day

 Mary Grace McDermott: A Lifetime of Service